durgaanilcodes/ML-Internship-Tasks/README.md

 # ML Internship Tasks — Codveda Technology

 ## Project Overview

-This project demonstrates Machine Learning models using Python and Scikit-Learn.
-It includes data preprocessing, regression, classification, and ensemble learning on a housing dataset.
+This project demonstrates the implementation of fundamental Machine Learning algorithms using Python and Scikit-Learn.
+It covers data preprocessing, regression, classification, and ensemble learning techniques using a housing dataset.

+The objective is to build, train, and evaluate machine learning models and understand the complete workflow from raw data to model evaluation.

+---

 ## Organization

 Codveda Technology Internship Program

+---

 ## Author

 Durga Anil

+---

 ## Project Structure

 ```
 ML-Internship-Tasks/